etolnay/GsDevKit_home/docs/gettingStartedWithSeaside.md

 ## Creating a Seaside gem server

-Wiuth seaside installed, you use the `/home/seaside/gemServer` script to register, start, and stop a Seaside gem server.
+With seaside installed, you use the `/home/seaside/gemServer` script to register, start, and stop a Seaside gem server.
 The following tODE command defines a gemServer named *seaside* that will listen for HTTP requests on port 1750:

 ```